-- 1) Make sure you have the new image with the car layer selected. - 2) Create a layer mask by clicking the Add Layer Mask icon a at the bottom of the layers Panel.
+- 1) Make sure you have the new image with the car layer selected. - 2) Create a layer mask by clicking the Add Layer Mask icon at the bottom of the layers palette.

-A layer mask thumbnail will appear next to the layer thumbnail in the layers Panel.
+A layer mask thumbnail will appear next to the layer thumbnail in the layer palette.
 It will be all white indicating that the entire layer is currently visible.
 A layer mask is very similar to a selection mask.
 With a layer mask, you paint over areas with black that you want to be hidden.
 Painting over hidden areas with white will make them visible again.
 Painting over areas with any other colour will make them partially visible.
 The layer mask thumbnail will show the hidden areas of the image.
 The main benefit of a layer mask is that it allows you to hide parts of a layer without actually deleting pixels.
-Time to test it out.
+Time

 - 3) Press [D] to set your foreground and background colours to the default colours.
 Normally black will be the default foreground colour with white as the background but the reverse is true with a layer mask.
 Press [X] to swap the colours so that black is the foreground colour. - 4) Press [B] to select the brush tool.
-Select a brush size that is big enough to see clearly so you can see the effect on the layer mask.
-Make sure the Mode is set to normal and Airbrush off, with Opacity and Flow set to 100.
+The options you have for the brush tool aren't important but it would be best to select a brush size that is big enough to see clearly so you can see the effect on the layer mask.